Non-abelian Hodge correspondence over singular K\"ahler spaces: Non-abelian Hodge correspondence on K ahler klt spaces

-where the second equality and the fourth equality follow from the functoriality of the non-abelian Hodge correspondence for compact K\"ahler manifolds.
-Because $g$ is also a resolution of singularities and so $g^*$ is an isomorphism by the item \ref{lem-resolutionofsingularities-easy-2}, which completes the proof. \end{proof}
+where the second and the fourth equalities follow from the functoriality of the non-abelian Hodge correspondence for compact K\"ahler manifolds.
+Because $g$ is also a resolution of singularities, the induced morphism $g^*:\mathrm{LSys}_X\rightarrow \mathrm{LSys}_{\widehat{X}}$ is one-to-one by item \ref{lem-resolutionofsingularities-easy-2}.
+This implies \eqref{equa-welldefined} and completes the proof. \end{proof}

-According to the above construction, it's obvious that if $(\mE_X,\theta_X)\in\mathrm{pHiggs}_X$ then $\mu_X(\mE_X,\theta_X)\in\mathrm{sLSys}_X$.
-Also, we have the following functoriality building on the existence of functorial resolution of singularities (see e.g. \cite[Theorem 3.10]{DO23}) and the functoriality of $\mu_X$ for compact K\"ahler manifolds.
+According to the above construction, it is obvious that if $(\mE_X,\theta_X)\in\mathrm{pHiggs}_X$ then $\mu_X(\mE_X,\theta_X)\in\mathrm{sLSys}_X$.
+Moreover, using the existence of functorial resolutions of singularities (see e.g. \cite[Theorem 3.10]{DO23}) and the functoriality of $\mu_X$ for compact K\"ahler manifolds, we obtain the following corollary, which will be used to construct $\mu_{X_\reg}$.

 \begin{corollary} $\mu_X$ is functorial with respect to local analytic isomorphisms. \end{corollary}